Sundance Mountain Resort In The NewsRead More!

 Hours & Rules

-Parking: Park in the Resort Village lot (Lot A) at no charge until 9am, which is when paid parking reservations begin for the day
+Parking: Park in the Resort Village lot (Lot A) at no charge until 9am, which is when paid parking reservations begin for the day.

-Rules & policies to be aware of
+Rules & policies

 Please review all the information here before venturing uphill at Sundance Resort.
+It's the responsibility of the uphill skier to know and understand all rules and policies associated with this activity.

 Uphill skiing is an inherently hazardous activity.
 By participating, guests acknowledge and accept all risks associated with traveling uphill during active mountain operations.